simeononsecurity/simeononsecurity.ch/content/articles/networking-over-long-distances_-understanding-cabling-types/index.en.md

 Satellite communication plays a crucial role in enabling connectivity in remote areas where traditional network infrastructure is limited or non-existent.
 By using satellite technology, organizations and individuals can overcome geographical barriers and establish reliable communication links.
 The benefits of satellite communication in remote areas include:

-* **Global coverage**: Satellites can provide coverage to even the most remote and inaccessible locations, ensuring connectivity in areas where other forms of communication are not feasible.
+* **Global coverage**: Satellites can provide coverage to even the most remote and inaccessible locations, ensuring connectivity in areas where other forms of communication aren't feasible.
 * **Emergency communication**: Satellite communication is essential during emergencies and natural disasters when terrestrial networks may be disrupted.
 It enables quick and efficient communication for rescue operations and coordination.
 * **Internet access**: Satellite communication allows remote areas to access the internet, bridging the digital divide and providing opportunities for education, healthcare, and economic development.